Edwin H. Webster: Early life

-Career
+Early career and American Civil War

 In 1851, prior to being admitted to the bar, Webster was nominated as a Whig for the office of state's attorney, but lost by a margin of ten votes to William H. Dallam.
+He practiced law with Stevenson Archer for four years.

-Webster became a member of the Maryland State Senate, serving from 1855 until 1859.
+Webster was elected to the Maryland Senate, defeating Ramsey McHenry.
+He served in that role from 1855 until 1859.
 In 1856, Webster served as president of the senate.
 In 1856, Webster was a presidential elector.
 During the American Civil War, Webster was colonel of the 7th Regiment Maryland Volunteer Infantry, serving in 1862 and 1863.
-He was elected as a candidate of the American Party (Know Nothing) to the Thirty-sixth Congress, as a Unionist to the Thirty-seventh Congress and as an Unconditional Unionist to the Thirty-eighth and Thirty-ninth Congresses.
+He was elected as a candidate of the American Party (Know Nothing) to the Thirty-sixth Congress, defeating Ramsey McHenry.
+He was also elected as an Unionist to the Thirty-seventh Congress and as an Unconditional Unionist to the Thirty-eighth and Thirty-ninth Congresses.

-Webster served in Congress, representing Maryland's 2nd congressional district, from March 4, 1859, until his resignation in July 1865.
+Webster served in Congress, representing Maryland's 2nd congressional district, starting on March 4, 1859.
+He twice declined appointments as a brigadier general.
+In the summer of 1862, he recruited the 7th Maryland Infantry Regiment.
+On January 1, 1863, he relinquished command of the regiment to Charles E. Phelps to return to the U.S. House of Representatives.
+After a short session, he assumed command of the regiment on March 4.
+After getting re-elected to the U.S. House of Representatives, he resigned his military commission in December.
+In the summer of 1864, after the invasion of Maryland by the Confederates, he offered his services to Governor Augustus Bradford.
+Bradford then appointed Webster to draft a military code for the state militia.
+He was again elected to the U.S. House of Representatives in November 1864.
 He voted for abolition of slavery in the United States.
+He resigned in July 1865.

+Later career

-In August 1865, he was appointed posthumously by President Abraham Lincoln as collector of customs at the Port of Baltimore, serving in that position from July 27, 1865, to April 15, 1869.
+In 1865, he was appointed by President Abraham Lincoln as collector of customs at the Port of Baltimore, serving in that position from July 27, 1865, to April 15, 1869.
+A list of Maryland appointments, including Webster's, was in the pocket of Lincoln during his assassination.
 Afterwards, he resumed the practice of his profession in Bel Air until he was again appointed collector of customs by President Chester A. Arthur on February 17, 1882.
 He served as collector until February 23, 1886.
 In 1882, he engaged in banking, which he followed until his death.
 After his retirement, Webster served as president of the Harford National Bank until his death.

 Personal life

 Webster married Caroline H. (née McCormick) Earl in June 1855.
-They had at least four children, J. Edwin, Ida M., Bessie and Caroline H.
+They had at least four children, J. Edwin, Ida M., Bessie and Caroline H. His daughter Bessie married William H. Harlan, a Bel Air educator and law partner of his son J. Edwin.

 Webster died in Bel Air on April 24, 1893.
 He is interred in Calvary Cemetery, near Churchville.